ronzhinme/QtCarPuzzle/README.md

 # QtCarPuzzle

 Solve the puzzle.
-This sample shows how it possible to use Qt QML.L
+This sample shows how it possible to use Qt QML.

 ![ScreenShot](/asserts/ScreenShot.PNG)